-West Stanislaus Irrigation District (WSID) continued a variety of water conservation efforts during the year of 2016.
+West Stanislaus Irrigation District (WSID) has performed a variety of water conservation efforts over the years.
 The majority of the effort focused on Main Canal SCADA and automation and best management practices on the farm level.
 The following is a list of conservation efforts WSID continues to either directly implement or promote to its customers:

-In May of 2016, the District sent out a notice informing growers that the Irrigation and Training Research Center will be selecting irrigation systems to evaluate and to possibly make recommendations to growers for improvements to their systems to improve distribution uniformity.
-Ten growers within the District requested their systems to be evaluated however only two were selected for evaluation and recommendations were made to both for improve their system.
+In May of 2017, the District sent out a notice informing growers that the Irrigation and Training Research Center will be selecting irrigation systems to evaluate and to possibly make recommendations to growers for improvements to their systems to improve distribution uniformity.
+Thirteen growers within the District requested their systems to be evaluated, however none were selected for evaluation.